mikolalysenko/write-ply/README.md

 * `data` is a JSON encoded PLY file.
 It must have two fields:
     + `vertex` an object containing the properties of the vertices
     + `face` an object containing the properties of the faces
+    + `comments` an optional array of comments to add to the header
 * `options` is an optional object containg separate flags.
 In addition to the usual options you can set on a Readable stream, you can also set the flag `binary` which tells whether to use a binary format or ascii.

 **Returns** A readable stream that you can pipe to wherever you want encoding the contents of the PLY file